What are the Fines for Speeding in a School Zone in Florida?

 Contact a Florida Speeding Ticket Lawyer

 Were you cited for speeding in a school zone?
 Contact Skubiak & Rivas, the Ticket Law Firm today.
-Our lawyers are happy to discuss your options and how we can help you fight a traffic citation.
+Our traffic lawyers based in Orlando are happy to discuss your options and how we can help you fight a traffic citation.